alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     ok:  _ => "User deactivated",
     err: e => $"Deactivate failed: {e.Code} - {e.Message}");
 ```

-> **Note:** `Result` is designed to **short-circuit** (stop at the first `Error`).
-If you need to **accumulate** multiple errors (e.g., validating a form where you want to show all missing fields at once), use a validation type that returns a `List<Error>` instead.
-Additionally, try not to shoe-horn `Result` into situations where it doesn't make sense.
-If there are other outcomes other than success/fail such as a neutral outcome, then `Result` may not be appropriate for that situation.
-For example, if you need to return a list of all failed and successful jobs, `Result` is only pass/fail, and might be non-idiomatic to use `Result` in this case.

 ### A tiny `Result` implementation
 Here’s a small teaching implementation.
 Don’t use it in production; if you’re shipping this, use a library instead (e.g., *LanguageExt*, *CSharpFunctionalExtensions*, or *FluentResults*).